stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 After adding the references, install the packages by executing `dotnet restore` inside the project folder.

 ## Usage
-To kick off stryker, execute the following command:
+To kick off stryker, execute the following command inside the test project folder:

 `dotnet stryker`